Posted on Leave a comment

 Loving an Improved Fit

 Getting a best fit for your body that honors your personal fit preferences is an incremental task.
-The observations that lead to an improved fit also leads to a more sophisticated appreciation for fitting preferences.
+The observations that lead to an improved fit also lead to a more sophisticated appreciation for fitting preferences.
 But it takes time to sew, wear, observe and improve your patterns over time.

 Rifle Paper Co selvage highlighted on her jacket facing.